Chart Color Schemes

 Luddenham lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-The population of Luddenham is estimated at around 2,100 as of Feb 2026.
-This reflects an increase of 173 people since the 2021 Census, which reported a population of 1,927 people.
-The change is inferred from AreaSearch's estimate of the resident population at 2,067 following examination of ABS data released in June 2024 and an additional 48 validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Luddenham's population is estimated at around 2,100 as of Feb 2026.
+This reflects an increase of 173 people (9.0%) since the 2021 Census, which reported a population of 1,927 people.
+The change is inferred from the resident population of 2,067, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 48 validated new addresses since the Census date.
 This level of population equates to a density ratio of 47 persons per square kilometer.
-Luddenham's growth rate of 9.0% since the 2021 census exceeded the state average of 7.8%.
-Natural growth contributed approximately 40.0% of overall population gains during recent periods, with other factors such as interstate migration and overseas migration also being positive contributors.
+Luddenham's 9.0% growth since the 2021 census exceeded the state's growth rate of 7.8%, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by natural growth, contributing approximately 40.0% of overall population gains during recent periods.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by the ABS data.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to these projections, exceptional growth is predicted over this period, with Luddenham expected to increase by 2,406 persons to 2041, reflecting an overall increase of 114.0%.
+According to demographic trends and aggregated SA2-level projections, exceptional growth is predicted over this period, with the suburb expected to increase by 2,405 persons to 2041, reflecting an increase of 112.9% in total over the 17 years.

 Frequently Asked Questions - Population